jpg6453/body-coach/README.md

 ## Acknowledgements

 A big thank you to my Code Institute Mentor, Maranatha Ilesanmi, for demonstrating concepts and providing focus when time was tight!
+It is just a pity that the project does not reflect the time and effort that was put into it.
+Frankly it's a bit of a mess!

 ## Disclaimer